 How does a “high precision query classifier” work?

 - A search query may be automatically mapped to a product category

-- A list of known brands within the product category may be used to identify terms within the product query specifying the product brand
+- It may use a list of known brands within the product category to identify terms within the product query specifying the product brand

-- Similarly, a list of known category attributes may be used to identify terms within the product query specifying attributes of the product being searched
+- A list of known category attributes may identify terms within the product query specifying attributes of the product being searched

 Attributes of Products